Have you ever encountered a narcissist before? Been a victim of one? Then you will want to read this. All of it.

 These manipulations of language – and others like them – are designed to exert influence and control over the victim.
 A narcissist will adopt whichever approach is required to continue their war of attrition, wearing the other person down in a non-stop assault on the mind.
 Identifying these tactics is only the first step to overcoming them and to freeing yourself from the hold a narcissistic abuser has on you.

 This article was inspired by The Secret Language Of Narcissists from Shahida Arabi which I also recommend you read.
-And if you want to get a really in-depth look at this topic, buy her book from Amazon which tells you everything you need to know.

 Have you suffered at the tongue of a narcissist?
 Can you relate to the language described above?
 Leave a comment and share your thoughts with others.